trentyou/AlbumCoverAssigner/README.md

 [open-uri](http://ruby-doc.org/stdlib-1.9.3/libdoc/open-uri/rdoc/OpenURI.html)

-    Used to download images from the links provided by web services and included in Ruby
+    Used to download images from the links provided by web services and already included in Ruby

     require 'open-uri'